FueledByRage/IOT-Devices-Manager/readme.md

 `yarn`

 Then you must create a .env file following the env.example file.
-In the [front](front/index.html) the wsl url gotta be replaced by ws://localhost:<the port setted to ws on .env>
+In the [front](front/index.html) the ws url gotta be replaced by ws://localhost:<the port setted to ws on .env>

 You can run a mongodb docker container using the docker-compose in case of not having mongodb installed